 This communication will compare the role of citizens in flood risk management in the Netherlands, the UK and the USA.
 It will be shown that the Dutch have focused almost exclusively on strategies to reduce the probability of flooding, such as the construction of dams and dikes, and that flood risk management is generally perceived as a governmental responsibility.
 Citizens strongly rely on the government, and are hardly aware of flood risks.
-Unlike in the Netherlands, in the UK and the USA flood risk management not only aims to reduce the probability of flooding, but also to reduce flood exposure (by building restrictions in flood prone areas) or flood risk management in these countries is a shared responsibility between the government, citizens and insurance companies.
+Unlike in the Netherlands, in the UK and the USA flood risk management not only aims to reduce the probability of flooding, but also to reduce flood exposure (by building restrictions in flood prone areas) or flood vulnerability (by relying on a system of flood insurance and evacuation plans).
+What is more, flood risk management in these countries is a shared responsibility between the government, citizens and insurance companies.
 Societal actors play a more active role in flood risk management than in the Netherlands.
 The differences between the different institutional paths taken in the past, the different roles of citizens, as well as the potential explanations for these differences will be discussed.